 enter value/s in increments of 1 between 179 and 1449

 Automatic models move the tone arm and lower and raise the stylus.

 Direct drive turntables can guarantee rotational speed accuracy, but some people prefer belt drive, arguing that it isolates motor noise from the platter.

 While most of the turntables comfortably play the more common speeds of 33 and 45rpm, the older shellac 78rpm records present issues not just related to the different speeds.
-A pulley kit is available to play 78s for the Thorens TD 170-1 while the Pro-Ject Audio Debut Carbon DC requires a special cartridge to play 78s.
+A pulley kit is available for the Thorens TD 170-1 to play 78s.

-Our tester assessed the initial setup of the turntable out of the box, including attaching the platter, belt, and any adjustments that were needed before operation.
-He also looked at the thoroughness of the instruction manual.
+Our tester assesses the initial setup of the turntable out of the box, including attaching the platter, belt, and any adjustments that are needed before operation.
+He also looks at the thoroughness of the instruction manual.
 Operational aspects assessed include speed selection and cueing a track.